mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Touch anywhere: Enable to tap anywhere on screen to fire.
 First finger is main fire.
 Second finger when first finger is pressed is alternate fire

+-Swap Z,Y axes: Enable to swap Z,Y axes.
+This fix vertical tilt on some devices.

 -Scaling Mode:

      * Keep Aspect: keeps the aspect ratio